naanaa59/sorting_algorithms/README.md

 * At least four different sorting algorithms
 * What is the Big O notation, and how to evaluate the time complexity of an algorithm
 * How to select the best sorting algorithm for a given input
-* What  a stable sorting algorithm
+* What is  a stable sorting algorithm
 ## Tasks

 | Task | File |